caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 1. **Organization systems/schemes and structures** refer to how users categorize information.
 2. **Labeling systems** pertain to how users represent information.
-3. **Navigation systems** relate to how users browse through information.
+3. **Navigation systems** relate to how users browse through existing visible information.
-4. **Searching systems** concern how users look for and find information.
+4. **Searching systems** concern how users seek out and discover or locate information that may not otherwise be visible.

 **TAs,** slack out the following links: